Deuchnord/Aurornis/README.md

 command_result = aurornis.run(["env"], environment={"HOME": "/home/deuchnord"})
 ```

 By default, the `LANG` environment variable (used for internationalization) is reset to `C` (default system language, commonly English).
-You can change it if you want another language of execution.
+You can change it if you want to test with another locale.

 Once you get the result, all you need to do is to use your favorite unit test framework to check it returned what you expected it to return: